hnxiao/PolyhedralComb/README.md

-# GraphTheory
+# Graph
-Functions for Graph Theory in Wolfram Language
+Working with graphs in Wolfram Language

 ## To Do
 1. Domination matrix